 Walking on the 11 acres of land can be beneficial, but do observe the posted boundaries and step slowly and mindfully.
 Stay on mowed paths and fields for best visibility of what the ground surface is like.
 Holes, uneven terrain, critters, biting bugs, honeysuckle vines, vines and plants with thorns, and poison ivy are some of the hazards, so if you walk or hike do it safely.
 Check your body and spray in tick season.
-We like to change clothes and shower after a hike and throw clothes into the hot dryer for a few minutes.
+We like to change clothes and shower after a hike.

 Please leave the wild plants where you find them.
 You may, however, be invited to paint and take home a river rock or two, or to dig and repot a small sapling of one of our many types of hardwoods.
 Ask about eating small amounts from the gardens and edible weeds.
 If you feel called to put your hands in the soil, please do weeding only under supervision so you don’t pull what we might consider a helping plant.
 Contributing to soil building by composting weeds is a sustainable activity, so we are happy to have you join the weeding or plant cultivation crew.

 Phone connection is spotty all over Summertown, but there are some locations on the property where you might find you can make a call, text, check your email, or get internet.
 But we don’t recommend much of that during your time here.
 The idea is to UNPLUG, as in "Being Here, Now."